PaasmerIoT/Arduino-YUN-SBC-SDK/README.md

 * To connect the device to Paasmer IoT Platfrom, the following steps need to be performed.

 ```
+$ sudo chmod 777 ./*
 $ sudo ./install.sh
 ```

-This will install all required softwares.
+This will take some time to install the required softwares and packages.

+## Device Registration
+The Device Registration can be done in two ways, either through Web UI or Using command line.

+#### Using Command line

 * To register the device to the Paasmer IoT Platform, the following command need to be executed.

 ```
 $ sudo ./paasmerDeviceRegistration.sh
 ```
-This will ask for the device name.
-Give a unique device name for your device and that must be alphanumeric[a-z A-Z 0-9].
+This will ask for the UserName and DeviceName.
+Give a unique DeviceName for your device and that must be alphanumeric without any spaces[a-z A-Z 0-9].

 * Upon successful completion of the above command, the following commands need to be executed.
 ```